samarium-lang/Samarium/README.md

 myVar: /;
 ```
 Variables may be integers, strings, arrays, tables, or null.
-Only letters can be used for variable names, thus camelCase is recommended for names consisting of multiple words.
+Only letters and numbers can be used for variable names, thus camelCase is recommended for names consisting of multiple words.

 ## Null

 The character `_` represents a null value, such as for default arguments in a function.
 Assignments to `_` are not allowed.

-## Constant variables
+## Constant Variables

 Variables can be made constant by prefixing them with `<>`.
 Any attempt to assign a new value to a constant variable will raise a `TypeError`.